The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 The idea that you would ever do it for somebody who didn't have a profound risk for the disease in question never made any sense whatsoever.

-Um anyway, this is a very good review article.
+So anyway, this is a very good review article.

-It covers the uh vast array of pathologies and makes an attempt to quantify how much we have seen so far.
+It covers the vast array of pathologies and makes an attempt to quantify how much we have seen so far.

-The upshot is this though.
+The upshot is this, though.

 You have all of these pathologies, which independently are a reason for almost everybody who got the shot not to have gotten it.

-The risk of any one of these things is too great unless you were very seriously threatened by COVID, and then it would need to be effective, which is not demonstrated, or at least not well demonstrated.
+The risk of any one of these things is too great unless you were very seriously threatened by COVID.

-You know, we talk so much about myocarditis, which is of course very important.
+You know, we talk so much about myocarditis, which is, of course, very important.

-It it is a life-shortening condition.
+It is a life-shortening condition.

-But it is the sum total of all of the damage done, and the very nature of these things is to damage tissue haphazardly across the body.
+And the very nature of these things is to damage tissue haphazardly across the body.

 Why we would ever have deployed such a thing is beyond me.